1Password/scim-examples/kubernetes/README.md

 There are a few pieces of information you'll want to decide on before beginning the setup process:

 * Your SCIM bridge domain name. (example: `op-scim-bridge.example.com`)
-* An email to use for the automatically-created Provision Manager user. (example: `op-scim@example.com`)
+* An _accessible_ email to use for the automatically-created Provision Manager user.
+You'll be required to use a code sent to this email to complete setup of the account. (example: `op-scim@example.com`)

 In addition, there are a few things to keep in mind before you begin deployment.

 * Do not create the Provision Manager user manually.
 Let the setup process create the Provision Manager user for you **automatically.**
 * When the Provisioning setup asks you for an email address for the new Provision Manager user it creates for you automatically, use a dedicated email address (for example: `op-provision-manager@example.com`) to handle this account.
 It is _not advised_ to use any personal email address.
 At no point should you need to log into this new Provision Manager account manually.
-* Do not attempt to perform a provisioning sync the setup has been completed.
+* Do not attempt to perform a provisioning sync before the setup has been completed.
 * **IMPORTANT:** You will be provided with two separate secrets: a `scimsession` file and a Bearer token. **Do not share these secrets!** The bearer token must be provided to your Identity Provider, but beyond that it should be kept safe and **not shared with anyone else.** The `scimsession` file should only be shared with the SCIM bridge itself.